 Most probably yes.
 A modern Australian Family Trust has about 400,000 beneficiaries.
 As to whether you should distribute to it is a question to ask your accountant.
 The service trust is an attempt to move profit away from the ‘main’ business.
 So I am not sure why you would want to put income back into the ‘main’ business.

-The 7 advantages of using Legal Consolidated Barristers & Solicitors to build a family trust corporate trustee company:
+Advantages of using Legal Consolidated Barristers & Solicitors to build a family trust corporate trustee company: